meinto/redux-observables-server-side-rendering/README.md

 ```

-**You can find below how to configure your application to get ssr with redux observables work:**
+**You can find below how to configure your application to get ssr with redux-observables work:**

 ## Configuration